 Republic Act 9147 (an Act for the conservation and protection of wildlife resources and habitats in the Philippines) determines it is illegal to hunt, sell or harass whale sharks.
 Unfortunately, this policy is often unimplemented in Oslob.
 Educational value in the whale shark encounter in Oslob is non-existent.
 The tour organizers provide no information about the animals and their protection policies are not sufficiently emphasized.
 They inform the tourists about penalties but they do not implement them.
 Compliance to no touch policy and diving regulations are always overlooked.

-According to the survey conducted by LAMAVE (Large Marine Vertebrates Project Philippines) 89% of the physical contact with the whale sharks were committed by the feeders themselves.
+According to the survey by LAMAVE (Large Marine Vertebrates Project Philippines) 89% of the physical contact with the whale sharks were by the feeders themselves.
 LAMAVE recorded 1823 active touches throughout the duration of their surveys with a total of 3849 cumulative minutes.
 This means that every hour the whale sharks are physically touched 29 times.
 All in all, LAMAVE’s report found that rules and guidelines regarding responsible whale shark sighting were being broken a whooping 97% of the time.
-Whenever an infraction is committed, there is no one to oversee the whole thing and no one to impose penalties.
+Whenever an infraction occurs, there is no one to oversee the whole thing and no one to impose penalties.

 5. The Tour is Extremely Over Populated and Chaotic

 You would think that with so many years of experience operating this tour, the locals would have learned by now how to make it all go seamlessly.
 However, that is simply not the case.
-Even if you couldn’t care less about the environmental implications of supporting the whale shark feeding, you should be prepared for this tour being a far from pleasant experience.
+Even if you couldn’t care less about the environmental implications of supporting the whale shark feeding, you should be expect this tour being a far from pleasant experience.